 - Add the onions to the meat and sauté until softened. (about 7-8 minutes)

-- Mix in the carrots to the meat mixture and sauté until softened. (about 10 minutes)
+- Mix in the carrots, garlic and red pepper to the meat mixture and sauté for about 5 minutes

 - Garnish with parsley and serve with crusty bread.